data = Data.get_ks_dataset()

 Setup

-This function computes a position-specific probability matrix (PSSM) from a list of aligned phosphorylation site sequences.
+We need to compute position-specific probability matrix (PSSM) from a list of aligned site sequences.

 For each position \(i\) (e.g., from \(-7\) to \(+7\)), the probability of observing amino acid \(x\) is: